cadeinc/cadeinc.github.io/bylaws.md

 The By-Laws of this corporation may only be amended, repealed, or added to, or new ByLaws adopted, as specified in the preceding Section, except as required by applicable local, county, state, national, or international laws.
 However, the Trustees may modify the address of this corporation as given in Article I, Section 1 at any time, without a vote of the members.

 ---------------

-### Single Transferrable Vote Algorithm

-	Problem:  M voters must elect K of N candidates.

-	Input:    M x N matrix, Tbl, of votes.
-	    Tbl(i,j) = p, 1<=p<=N,
-	        means that voter i gave preference p to candidate j.
-	    Every voter can support n (1<=n<=N) of the N candidates, and has to give a preference order between those n candidates.
-	    This is expressed by assigning a preference between 1 (highest preference) to n (lowest preference) to each of the supported candidates.
-Each of the values 1...n is assigned to exactly one candidate.
-All candidates not supported receive a preference of N+1.

-	Weakest candidate:
-	    The candidate with the fewest votes of preference 1.
-	    Ties are broken by fewest votes of preference 2, then 3, etc.

-	Equally weak candidates:
-	     c is equally weak as w iff c and w have the same number of votes of preference 1, 2, etc.

-	Output:    List of K elected candidates in order of election.

-	Redistribute(k, Tbl):
-	    for v <-- 1 to M
-	        p <-- Tbl(v,k)  {* v's preference for candidate k *}
-	        for c <-- 1 to N
-	            p' <-- Tbl(v,c) {* v's preference for candidate c *}
-	            if p' > p and not p' == N+1 then decrement Tbl(v,c) by one
-	        end for
-	    end for
-	    Now remove candidate k from Tbl  {* column k *}

-	Procedure STV

-	Elected <-- empty
-	T <-- Tbl              {* Start with the original vote matrix *}
-	for E <-- 1 to K
-	    N' <-- N-E+1   {* Choose a winner among N' candidates *}
-	    T' <-- T       {* store the current vote matrix *}
-	    while (no candidate has a majority of 1st preferences) w <-- one weakest candidate
-	        for all candidates c {* remove all weakest candidates *}
-	            if c is equally weak as w Redistribute(c,T)
-	        end for
-	    end while
-	    win <-- the majority candidate
-	    Elected <-- append(Elected, [win])
-	    T <-- T'       {* restore back to N' candidates *}
-	    Redistribute(win, T)  {* remove winner & redistrb. votes *}
-	end for

-	End STV